EricssonBroadcastServices/iOSClientExposurePlayback/Documentation/live-and-catchup-playback.md

 ### Custom Playback Properties
-Client applications can apply custom options to any playback start when the default options needs to be tweaked.
+Client applications can apply custom options to any playback request when the default options needs to be tweaked.

 Scenarios include enabling `autoplay` mode, `maximum bitrate` restrictions, `language preferences` and `start time` offset.